FAQS

 Then there will be lots of platonic touch options for you to choose from, including hand-holding, sitting side by side or back to back, hugging, cradling, spooning, and pretty much anything else platonic that we're both comfortable with on the day.
 (For details of some limits on what we can do, please see the code of conduct.)

 All kinds of people!
-Platonic touch therapy is for everyone, regardless of confidence level, race or ethnicity, gender, age, sexual orientation, size or appearance.
+Platonic touch therapy is for everyone, regardless of confidence level, race or ethnicity, gender, age, (dis)ability sexual orientation, size or appearance.

 Reasons for coming to a cuddle session include isolation, not having people around who like to share platonic touch, and wanting to overcome difficulties around touch in a safe and caring context.